 - The Very Hungry Caterpillar by Eric Carle (Scholastic Inc.)

-In Advance: Read The Very Hungry Caterpillar by Eric Carle.
+In Advance: Read The Very Hungry Caterpillar by Eric Carle as a class.

 This activity originally appeared in the April 2000 issue of Early Childhood Today.